Prepaid debit cards and other reloadable card options

 Card acceptance

 Most reloadable prepaid cards are Mastercard or Visa cards that can be used in Australia and worldwide.
 Some places may not accept prepaid cards, such as hotels or ATMs.
-You can check with the card provider or businesses to find out if your card will be accepted, or have a back-up payment option with you (e.g. a credit card, debit card or cash).
+It's a good idea to have a back-up payment option with you (e.g. a credit card, debit card or cash).

 fees icon